 The findings of this project will assist the provider to make an informed decision about offering access to the facilities to non-residents and clearly articulate what changes or improvements should be factored into a major redevelopment of the facility.

-Specifically, the research aimed to understand the perceptions, attitudes and behaviours of the public and current customers of the provider towards a planned redevelopment of the facility, as well as an indication of likelihood to use.
+Specifically, the research aimed to understand the perceptions, attitudes and behaviours of the public and the provider’s current customers towards a planned redevelopment of the facility, as well as an indication of likelihood to use.

 The research was carried out over two stages, which comprised of focus groups and a survey.